KitchenSyncPlus/KSP_fe/README.md

 1. Fork and clone this repository.
 2. Cd into the root directory and run `code .`(for Visual Studio).
 3. To run this server, run `rails s` in the terminal and rails will start the development server.
 To stop the local server, use command `Control + C`.
 4. Open a browser window and go to http://localhost:3000 to view the website.
-5. To run the testing suite, run `open coverage/index.html` and Simplecov will open up in a new window.
+Please note that KitchenSync+ will only run if Backend half is also running.

 Pull down the [Back-End repo](https://github.com/KitchenSyncPlus/KSP_be).
 Set up instructions are in that repository's README.
 Do not nest this inside your front-end repository.